Do you remember the moment that you decided to start collecting BMX memorabilia?

 What's one of your oldest BMX products in your collection?

-Name three BMX websites that you visit for BMX History information?
+Name three BMX collectors that you respect?

-Do you have good mechanical skills?
+Do you have decent mechanical skills?

 How often do you look on eBay/Craigslist/BMX Museum to shop for old BMX stuff?